russomp/maze-solver/README.md

 A Java program for displaying and finding paths through mazes built in FL2016 for CSCI455: Programming Systems Design at USC.

-The maze solver builds and displays the given maze in a GUI using Java Swing.
-Mazes are passed as textfiles detailing the number of rows and columns in a maze, a matrix of walls (1s) and free spaces (0s), and a start and end location.
-The solver then uses a greedy algorithm minimizing manhatten distance to the end location to compute a path through the maze if one exists and draws the path in the GUI.
+The program builds and displays the given maze in a GUI using Java Swing.
+Mazes are passed as text files detailing the number of rows and columns in a maze, a matrix of walls (1s) and free spaces (0s), and a start and end location.
+The solver then uses a greedy algorithm minimizing manhatten distance to the end location to compute a path through the maze if one exists and draws the path on the display.

 Example maze representation:
 ```